Vegan Coconut Scones

 Preheat your oven to 220°C/430°F (or 200°C/400°F if you’re using a fan or convection oven).
 Line a tray with baking paper.

-In a large bowl, mix together 225g of self-raising flour and a pinch of salt.
+In a large bowl, mix together 360g of self-raising flour and 1 teaspoon of baking powder (don’t confuse this with baking soda/bicarbonate of soda).

-Rub in 50g of dairy-free margarine until the mixture resembles breadcrumbs.
-Stir in 50g of caster sugar and 50g of desiccated coconut.
+Rub in 90g of dairy-free butter until the mixture resembles breadcrumbs.
+Then stir in 50g of caster sugar.

-Measure out 120ml of soy milk and add it to the bowl, a little bit at a time.
+Mix in 150ml of soy milk then use your hands to gently press it into a ball of dough.
 If the dough is too wet, add some more flour.
 If it’s too dry, add more soy milk.

-Slice the cooled scones in half and serve with some jam and vegan butter or whipped coconut cream.
+Slice the cooled scones in half and serve with some strawberry jam and whipped coconut cream.

 That’s all for now!
 I hope you enjoy these dairy-free coconut scones.
 Let me know how you get on by leaving a rating and/or comment below.
 Happy baking! xo